pisanorg/yusuf/capstone-ideas.md

 # Capstone and Project Ideas

+This document is located at <https://pisanorg.github.io/yusuf/capstone-ideas.html>

 Below are some potential capstone and project ideas.
 I am open to supervising a much broader range of capstone topics.
 I prefer students who have already taken some of my courses, and have done well in them, but even if you did not shine in the classroom, you can still pitch your project.
 See [past capstone projects](https://pisanorg.github.io/yusuf/people)

+For Summer 2020 and 2021, I am especially looking for students for 1000 Problems with Automated Feedback, Games for Change, 100 Unity Mechanics for Programmers, and Building a Mind: Everyday Reasoning to Expert Reasoning.

 ## Computer Science Education